ellysecarter/nourish-me/README.md

 ## Let's get healthy!

-### A site that not only gives you the recipes, but provides the nutritional breakdown of each ingredient.
+### A site that not only gives you the recipe, but provides the nutritional breakdown of each ingredient.

 ![screenshot](assets/images/screenshot2.png)